gcallah/work/chaps/weber.md

 "Though Dr. Robertson does not explicitly deny that Weber introduced qualifications into his thesis, he continually writes in a vein which allows the reader to think that Weber was putting forward a 'monistic' view of capitalistic development such that the demonstra- tion of the importance of any factors other than the Protestant ethic was quite sufficient to refute Weber's position.
-Obviously such is not the case."
-(1935: 689)
+Obviously such is not the case.
+Even the demonstration of the importance of the influence of capitalistic interests on the Protestant ethic itself is not in the least conclusive unless it goes so far as a proof that this influence completely accounts for it.
+Though he sometimes seems to claim this, I am sure a disinterested reader will agree with me that Dr. Robertson has furnished no such proof" (1935: 689)

 In any case, Weber never undertook to state just how important he found the "Protestant factor" to be in the rise of modern capitalism, and explicitly stated that should be the topic of a separate study.